ima2132/Social-Network-API/README.md

 2. Install the required npm package dependencies by running the command `npm install`.
 This will install the packages listed in the `package.json` file.
 3. Start the application by running the command `node server.js`.

 With this application, you can view, add, change, and remove users, thoughts, reactions, and friends.
-It also lets you see all the relationships in the social network.

 ## License
 Please refer to the LICENSE listed in the repo.